Colleges are required to file the Form 1098-T. Among the many items reported, the two primary are:

 IRS Tuition Statement, Form 1098-T

-All prior year 1098Ts are available at all times on your pipeline portal.
+2020 Calendar Year forms are available now on your pipeline portal.
+All prior year 1098Ts are available at any time on your pipeline portal.

 - Payments made to SBCC (Box 1)